eleniums/qmk_firmware/keyboards/ploopyco/trackball/keymaps/elenium/readme.md

 All done!

-## Putting the Ploopy Trackball into bootloader mode
+## Putting the Ploopy into bootloader mode
 Instructions from: https://github.com/ploopyco/classic-trackball/wiki/Appendix-C:-QMK-Firmware-Programming#putting-the-ploopy-trackball-into-bootloader-mode

 1. Unplug it from your computer.